Symptoms |

 Casting yellowed during the curing process |

-- Excessively large casting generated too much heat
+- Excessively large casting generated too much heat.

 |

-- To ensure clarity and distortion of molds, do not attempt to cure more than the directed amount of Cast N Turn at any one time.
+- To ensure clarity and prevent distortion of molds, do not attempt to cure more than the directed amount of Cast N Turn at any one time.

 |